mlavik1/UnityVolumeRendering/README.md

 In the next menu you can optionally set the import setting for the raw dataset.
 For the sample files you don't need to change anything.

 <img src="Screenshots/import.png" width="200px">

+**DICOM:**

+To import a DICOM dataset, click "Volume Rendering" and "Load DICOM" and select the folder containing your DICOM files.
+The dataset must be of 3D nature, and contain several files - each being a slice along the Z axis.

 **2. Moving the model**